 Professional and Civic Affiliations

-Brian is a member of the Florida Bar Young Lawyers division.
+Brian is a member of the Florida Bar Young Lawyers division, Lee County Bar Association, Florida Defense Lawyers Association, and is an associate in Calusa Inn of Court.
 He also is a proud Eagle Scout.